 For example, to help limit acne in your puppy, try the following at home:

 - Wash your puppy’s chin daily with warm water and a mild, non-fragranced antibacterial soap.
-Natural soap that contains oat is also recommended:
+Natural soap that contains oat, such as Earthbath All Natural Shampoo Oatmeal and Aloe is also recommended.

 You can also use Epson salts to clean the area after washing the chin with soap.

 Alternatively, try using this organic witch hazel with aloe gel to wipe your puppy’s face after washing.
-Both witch hazel and aloe vera are antiseptic and aloe gel is skin soothing and healing.
+Both witch hazel and aloe vera are antiseptic.
+Witch hazel is astringent and aloe gel is skin soothing and healing.

 - It is also a good habit to clean your puppy’s chin and mouth after each meal.